zfc1993/learnGit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 Updates to be pushed.
-Creating a ne branch is quick.
+Creating a ne branch is quick & simple.
 New branch feature1.